YangKai-sigma/MARTIAL-PEAK/README.md

 20. **Treacherous Path**
     - The path ahead is difficult to traverse.
 Lose movement or resources, but uncover a hidden reward.
+### Mountain Tile Events

+### **Mountain Tile Events:**

+1. **Rockslide!**
+   - A sudden rockslide blocks your path.
+Pass a skill check to clear the way or find an alternate route.
+Failure causes you to lose movement or resources.

+2. **Hidden Cavern**
+   - You discover a hidden cavern.
+Choose to explore for treasure or rest.
+Exploration may yield rewards but carries a risk of encountering danger.

+3. **Mountain Spirit**
+   - A powerful mountain spirit offers a boon if you pass a test of strength or endurance.
+Success grants a significant reward; failure causes a temporary penalty.

+4. **Treacherous Climb**
+   - The steep terrain tests your resolve.
+Pass a skill check to proceed safely.
+Failure results in injury or loss of resources.

+5. **Rare Herbs**
+   - You spot rare medicinal herbs growing on the cliffs.
+Collect them to gain an alchemy ingredient or minor healing effect.

+6. **Echoing Winds**
+   - The winds carry strange whispers.
+Roll to determine if you gain insight into the map or suffer a disorienting effect.

+7. **Mountain Beast Encounter**
+   - A territorial beast blocks your path.
+Choose to fight, flee, or attempt to calm it.
+Outcomes vary based on your decision.

+8. **Ancient Markings**
+   - Strange carvings on the rocks hint at an ancient technique.
+Roll to decipher them and potentially gain a cultivation boost.

+9. **Precarious Ledge**
+   - You must cross a narrow ledge.
+Roll to avoid falling; failure results in lost resources or health.

+10. **Golden Vein**
+    - You discover a vein of gold or valuable minerals.
+Extracting it takes time but yields coins or tradeable resources.

+11. **Avalanche Warning**
+    - The ground trembles, signaling an impending avalanche.
+You must quickly retreat or find shelter to avoid damage.

+12. **Meditation Spot**
+    - A serene location allows you to meditate safely.
+Gain a small cultivation boost without risk.

+13. **Cliffside Shrine**
+    - A shrine dedicated to an ancient deity offers blessings.
+Sacrifice a resource to gain a temporary buff or boon.

+14. **Harsh Cold**
+    - The cold mountain air saps your strength.
+Lose energy or resources unless you have protective gear.

+15. **Rare Bird Sighting**
+    - A rare bird soars above, leading you to a hidden cache or granting inspiration for your journey.

+16. **Miner's Tools**
+    - You find abandoned tools and supplies.
+Use them to gain a minor resource or enhance your next gathering attempt.

+17. **Crumbling Path**
+    - The path ahead begins to collapse.
+Roll to jump to safety; failure causes minor damage or lost movement.

+18. **Hidden Hot Spring**
+    - You stumble upon a hidden hot spring.
+Rest here to recover health or energy, but lose some time.

+19. **Echoing Cries**
+    - Distant cries for help echo through the mountains.
+Choose to investigate, risking a trap, or continue on your way.

+20. **Meteor Shard**
+    - A fallen meteorite glows with energy.
+Collect a fragment to gain a rare crafting material or unique item.

+---

 ---